 “The move Dune is in my chocolaty drink.”

 2013’s Prisoners starring Hugh Jackman, Jake Gyllenhaal, Viola Davis, Maria Bello and Terrence Howard grossed 122.1 million at the worldwide box office.
-The R rated drama concerning abducted daughters and how far their parents will go to find them does not scream commercial success (unless it involves Liam Neeson running around Europe killing people).
+The R rated drama concerning abducted daughters and how far their parents would go to find them does not scream commercial success (unless it involves Liam Neeson running around Europe killing people).
 It was critically acclaimed but only received one nomination for Cinematography.
 You can thank Gravity for being released a week later and becoming the talk of the town.

 Then 2016 brought us Arrival.
 The science fiction space invasion, which has about as much action as I.D.
-Resurgence had character development, is a box office smash at 185 million and counting against 46 million budget.
-(It’s at 97.5 domestic so Paramount will keep it around till it hits that 100 mark.)
+Resurgence had character development, is a box office smash at 185 million and counting against a 46 million budget.
+(It’s at 97.5m domestic so Paramount will keep it around till it hits that 100 mark.)
 Arrival is nominated for 8 awards including Best Picture and Best Director.
 Yes, Amy Adams was snub but please don’t cry for her.

 Denis Villeneuve has found commercial and critical success in crafting adult skewing films in a wide range of genres (Kidnap Thriller, Drug War, Space Invasion) making him a rarity.
 Not to mention two of said movies star women while the other film has women making up half the cast.

 Sadly all good things must come to an end.
 Villeneuve’s next film is Blade Runner 2049 starring Harrison Ford and Ryan Gosling.
 I’m not a fan of Blade Runner but I’m at least familiar with the property.
 Obviously he couldn’t stay franchise/reboot free forever.
 Yet it’s sad to see that the next film after the Blade reboot is a Dune reboot.